indra467/SDCS_frontend1/frontend/UserStories.md

 # User Stories for techNotes

+how to test in local server,
+1. comment out line "@fvilers/disable-react-devtools": "^1.3.0", from package.json
+2. comment out import { disableReactDevTools} from '@fvilers/disable-react-devtools';
+if(process.env.NODE_ENV === 'production') disableReactDevTools() from index.js
+3. set devTools: true in store.js
+4. uncomment baseUrl: 'http://localhost:3500',   in apislice.js
+5. comment the below line

 1. [ ] Replace current sticky note system
 2. [x] Add a public facing page with basic contact info
 3. [x] Add an employee login to the notes app